AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 ---
-title: SendGrid SMTP Proxy
+title: SendGrid mail service
-description:
+description: Learn about the SendGrid mail service for Adobe Commerce on cloud infrastructure and how you can test your DNS configuration.
 ---

 # SendGrid mail service